Tomerlivechen/React_Project_for_course/README.md

 - Edit or delete any business card.
 - Edit other users' names and passwords (Current API limitations).
 - Delete any user.
+(Current API limitations)

 ### Interaction with Business Cards

 All Users:

 - View all business cards.
-- Access an expanded card mode.
 - Use the call function to contact the phone number on the card.
+- Access the expanded card mode and use all fetures therein.

 Registered Users: